bazelbuild/bazel/docs/install.md

 ## Running Bazel

-The Bazel executable is located at `output/bazel`, under the source tree root.
+The Bazel executable is located at `output/bazel` in the bazel directory.
+It's a good idea to add this path to your default paths, like so (you can also add this command to your `~/.bashrc`):

+    $ export PATH="$PATH:$HOME/bazel/output/bazel"

-You must run Bazel from within source code tree, which is properly configured for use with Bazel.
+You must run Bazel from within a source code tree that is properly configured for use with Bazel.
 We call such a tree a _workspace directory_.
 Bazel provides a default workspace directory with sample `BUILD` files and source code in `base_workspace`.
 The default